siran/writing/posts/An Open Letter to Alex Hankey - .md

 It does claim that certain experiments are well posed.

-One concrete proposal:

-**A torsion balance experiment**
+One concrete proposal is a torsion balance experiment:

 - An ultrasensitive torsion balance is placed in a controlled environment.
 - A structured low-frequency electromagnetic source is introduced nearby.
-- The observable is not linear displacement, but **systematic bias in angular fluctuations over long integration times**.
+- The observable is not linear displacement, but systematic bias in angular fluctuations over long integration times.

 The prediction is not gross motion, but a correlation between field geometry, frequency coherence, and drift of the balance’s equilibrium statistics.

-This tests coupling and bias rather than not force.
+This tests coupling and bias rather than force.

 ## Closing